indiana-university/rivet-icons/README.md

 ## Use inline SVG

-If not using SVG symbols, the icons can be placed inline in HTML.
+Icons can be placed inline in HTML.
 Copy and paste the contents of any inline icon (`rvt-icon-[name].html`) in the page and link to `rivet-icons.css`.

 ```html
 <link href="path/to/rivet-icons.css" rel="stylesheet">